neondatabase/website/content/docs/reference/glossary.md

 Continuous integration and continuous delivery or continuous deployment.

-### cgroup
+### cgroups

-Control group, a Linux kernel feature that allows the organization, prioritization, and accounting of system resources for a group of processes.
+Control groups, a Linux kernel feature that allows the organization, prioritization, and accounting of system resources for groups of processes.

 ### Compute